badges/shields/README.md

 All assets and code are under the [CC0 LICENSE](LICENSE) and in the public domain unless specified otherwise.

-The assets in `logo/` are trademarks of their respective companies and are under their terms and license.

 ## Community

 Thanks to the people and companies who donate money, services or time to keep the project running. [https://shields.io/community](https://shields.io/community)